Gender Studies Jobs for 2025

 3. Marketing Research Analyst

-Businesses and advertisers can be considerably out of touch with today's social and cultural realities, and they can use the insights of someone with a background in gender studies.
+Businesses and advertisers can use the insights of someone with a background in gender studies.
 With the right education, you could prove to be extremely useful when marketing products or services in ways that appeal to (and don't marginalize or offend) specific demographics and groups of people.

 • Entry-level education: Bachelor's degree